MarHoff/pg_hn_ranker/README.md

 ### Note on the build system
 This side project led me to test how **Make** works and develop a build system based on it.
 The develop branch is much more advanced in this sense and is a better starting point to explore the codebase.
-This effort probably classify as an ugly personnal script to extend [PGXS](https://www.postgresql.org/docs/current/extend-pgxs.html).
+This effort probably classify as an ugly personal script to extend [PGXS](https://www.postgresql.org/docs/current/extend-pgxs.html).

 ### Prerequisites: recommended packages to run the test suite